About Our Chapter

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

 We invite you to consider membership in the Plano Area Chapter.
 Mothers typically begin the membership process in November of their daughter’s 6th-grade year.
+This year’s 2020-2021 member drive is open to mothers with daughter’s currently in 6th, 7th or 9th grade.
 Our membership process starts in the fall of each year for membership the following school year.